jpillora/chisel/README.md

     For example, http://admin:password@my-server.com:8081

-    --hostname, Optionally set the 'Host' header (defaults to the host defined in the endpoint url).
+    --hostname, Optionally set the 'Host' header (defaults to the host found in the server url).

     --pid Generate pid file in current working directory